Long-range acoustic device: Overview

-Acoustic hailing devices are acoustic devices capable of outputting highly intelligible sound at very high volumes.
+Acoustic hailing devices are acoustic devices capable of outputting intelligible sound at very high volumes.
 The distance at which acoustic hailing can be effective varies based on several factors including the sound level, directionality, and frequency of the acoustic source, the sensitivity and directionality of the receiver, and the transmission channel environment.
 The sound level diminishes or attenuates with distance.
 Consequently, as a general rule, higher source levels have greater range.

 Acoustic hailing devices can come in two forms;